19hours/sg-statutes/Acts/Legal Profession Act.md

 (4) The Chief Justice may at any time remove from office any member of the Inquiry Panel or fill any vacancy in its membership.

-(5) The Chief Justice shall appoint a member of the Inquiry Panel to be the Chairman.
+(5) The Chief Justice shall appoint, from among the members of the Inquiry Panel who are advocates and solicitors of not less than 12 years’ standing, the Chairman and the Deputy Chairman of the Inquiry Panel.

-[30/86]
+[19/2008 wef 15/10/2008]

 ### Complaints against advocates and solicitors

+85\.—(1) Any complaint of the conduct of an advocate and solicitor —

+(a) shall be made to the Society in writing;

+(b) shall include a statement by the complainant —

+(i) as to whether, to his knowledge, any other complaint has been made to the Society against the advocate and solicitor, by him or by any other person, which arises from the same facts as his complaint; and

+(ii) if so, setting out such particulars of each such complaint as the Council may require and he is able to provide; and

+(c) shall be supported by such statutory declaration as the Council may require, except that no statutory declaration shall be required if the complaint is made by any public officer.

+[19/2008 wef 15/10/2008]

-85\.—(1) Any complaint of the conduct of an advocate and solicitor shall in the first place be made to the Society and the Council shall refer the complaint to the Chairman of the Inquiry Panel.
+(1A) Subject to subsection (4A), the Council shall refer every complaint which satisfies the requirements of subsection (1) to the Chairman of the Inquiry Panel.

-[30/86; 15/89; 41/93]
+[19/2008 wef 15/10/2008]

 (2) The Council may on its own motion refer any information touching upon the conduct of an advocate and solicitor to the Chairman of the Inquiry Panel.